sahilds1/sahilds1.github.io/content/TIL/python-virtual-env-using-conda.md

 Title: TIL: Python Virtual Environments Using Conda
 Date: 2020-08-10
 Tags: python
-Slug: python-virtual-env-using-conda
 Summary: Today I Learned: Small tools and facts I've learned
 Status: published

-The `Miniconda` Python installation for data science includes `conda`

-`conda` is a simple tool for managing virtual environments
+`conda` is a simple tool for managing virtual environments that's included in the `Miniconda` Python installation for data science

 Create a new environment named py35 with Python 3.5: